facebookpixel

 • Can take longer to repay all debt: While focusing on one account at a time, repayment can be more time consuming and as debts with higher interest rates compound, it will expand the balance you owe.

-Hands writing in a journal on a wood desk.
+woman writing in notebook on a desk.

 Debt Avalanche